p-Chip/app-policy/docs/imp-link-privacy-policy.md

 ## 3. Sharing Your Information

-We do not sell or rent your personal information.
-However, we may share information:
+We do not sell, rent, or share your personal information.
+However, we may disclose information:
-- **With Service Providers**: To perform app analytics, troubleshooting, and support.
 - **For Legal Compliance**: If required by law or to protect our legal rights.
+- **Cloud Storage Services**: Scan event data (including location) is stored securely in our cloud database.

 ---